phoenixframework/phoenix/guides/introduction/installation.md

 ## inotify-tools (for linux users)

 Phoenix provides a very handy feature called Live Reloading.
-As you changed your views or your assets, it automatically reloads the page in the browser.
+As you change your views or your assets, it automatically reloads the page in the browser.
 In order for this functionality to work, you need a filesystem watcher.

 Mac OS X and Windows users already have a filesystem watcher but Linux users must install inotify-tools.
 Please consult the [inotify-tools wiki](https://github.com/rvoicilas/inotify-tools/wiki) for distribution-specific installation instructions.